 With Mia proactively corresponding with retailers and handling outreach efforts, I was freed up to focus on production and shipping, which were becoming increasingly time consuming.
-Even with my bigger pot, I could only make about 20 jars of deodorant in a given batch (and up to about 150 jars in a typical workday), and with each new retail account, that meant more time in the studio.
+Even with my bigger pot, I could only make about twenty jars of deodorant in a given batch (and up to about 150 jars in a typical workday), and with each new retail account, that meant more time in the studio.
 Then, in June, totally out of the blue, I received a phone call from a retailer in the Netherlands.
 (Yes, I had my personal number listed on the website).
-I hardly ever answered the phone and instead let voicemail do its job, in large part because of my unstable voice.
-But I was intrigued by this call coming from another country, and so I picked up.
+I hardly ever answered the phone—instead letting voicemail do its job—in large part because of my unstable voice.
+But I was intrigued by this call coming from another country, so I picked up.
 The person on the line said she’d learned about Schmidt’s on Pinterest, where someone had compared it to another natural deodorant brand she carried in her shop.
-Based on that one pin, which claimed Schmidt’s was better than the other brand, she wanted to place an order for 500 jars.
+Based on that one pin, which claimed Schmidt’s was better than the other brand, she wanted to place an order for five hundred jars.
 I nearly dropped the phone.
 At the time, I was producing much less than that in an entire month.
 How would I make and ship it all?
 I wasn’t sure, but you can probably guess what I did: “Yes!”
 I said, then figured out how.

-She told me I could invoice her up front (which is not always the case), and I agreed to cover the cost of shipping since that was my existing policy for an order of this size.
-(After that hefty expense, I realized I’d need different policy for international orders!)
+She told me I could invoice her up front (which is not always the case), and I agreed to cover the cost of shipping since that was my existing policy for an order of that size.
+(After that hefty expense, I realized I’d need a different policy for international orders!)
 I told her it would take me a week to make the deodorant, and I got to work.
-After a series of long days, I made my way through the slog of producing 500 jars of deodorant—in addition to what I had to produce for my existing accounts—and capped and boxed up all of them, reusing the boxes the empty jars came in (which came with snug inserts that kept the glass jars from knocking against one another.
+After a series of long days, I made my way through the slog of producing five hundred jars of deodorant—in addition to what I had to produce for my existing accounts—and capped and boxed up all of them, reusing the boxes the empty jars came in (which came with snug inserts that kept the glass jars from knocking against one another.
 I was always looking for ways to keep costs down through reuse).

 But what about the temperature during the journey?
 I was worried about my deodorants melting, especially in summer.
 Once the formula melted, it could easily leak, and when it cooled again, the texture was never quite the same.
 The small shipments I made for Etsy or website orders had made it to customers in good shape, but this was no ordinary shipment.
 I went to the store and checked out dry ice, but when I burnt my finger in the process, I got intimidated and decided not to use it.
 It would have to be a leap of faith.
 Chris’s mom came over and helped me load up the car with three big, heavy boxes.
 The two of us, plus Oli, drove to FedEx, and I strode in and proudly announced that I had a big international order to ship.
 The woman at the counter looked at me, unfazed, and handed over a form to fill out.
-When finally my little deodorants were accepted and on their way across the globe, Pam, Oliver, and I went to a nearby Mexican restaurant and celebrated with margaritas (Oliver had apple juice).
+When my little deodorants were finally accepted and on their way across the globe, Pam, Oliver, and I went to a nearby Mexican restaurant and celebrated with margaritas (Oliver had apple juice).
 I tracked that order every day until it arrived, thankfully, in perfect condition.

+[Feels like it needs a heading here]